Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory

-Partial masslessness was first observed in the Fierz-Pauli theory of a linear massive spin-2 field in a dS background.
-In $d=4$ it was found that when the mass and the cosmological constant satisfy the Higuchi bound, $m_{FP}^2=\frac{2}{3}\Lambda$ \cite{Higuchi:1986py}, the massive spin-2 field has four propagating modes, instead of the usual five \cite{Deser:2001us}.
-The reduction is due to a new gauge symmetry that emerges at the Higuchi bound.
-The resulting theory has been called partially massless.
-The obvious question is if there exists a nonlinear PM theory that goes beyond the Fierz-Pauli setup and that could even give a meaning to partial masslessness away from dS backgrounds.\footnote{The PM phenomenon also arises in higher spin theories \cite{Francia:2008hd,Joung:2012rv,Joung:2012hz}, but here we consider only the spin-2 case.}
+Partial masslessness was first observed in the Fierz--Pauli theory of a linear massive spin-2 field in a dS background.
+In $d=4$, it was found that when the mass and the cosmological constant satisfy the Higuchi bound, $m_\mathrm{FP}^2=\frac{2}{3}\Lambda$ \cite{Higuchi:1986py}, the massive spin-2 field has four propagating modes, instead of the usual \mbox{five \cite{Deser:2001us}}.
+The reduction is due to a new gauge symmetry that emerges at the Higuchi bound. \mbox{The resulting} theory has been called partially massless.
+The obvious question is if there exists a nonlinear PM theory that goes beyond the Fierz--Pauli setup and that could even give a meaning to \mbox{partial masslessness} away from dS backgrounds.\footnote{The PM phenomenon also arises in higher spin theories~ \cite{Francia:2008hd,Joung:2012rv,Joung:2012hz}, but here, we consider only the spin-2 case.}

-A perturbative approach to finding such a theory has been to construct cubic vertices with PM gauge invariance in the linear FP theory \cite{Zinoviev:2013hac,Joung:2012hz}.
-This has led to the insight that, in a two-derivative theory, cubic PM vertices exist only in 3 and 4 dimensions \cite{Zinoviev:2006im,Joung:2012rv}.
+A perturbative approach to finding such a theory has been to construct cubic vertices with PM gauge invariance in the linear Fierz--Pauli theory \cite{Zinoviev:2013hac,Joung:2012hz}.
+This has led to the insight that, in a two-derivative theory, cubic PM vertices exist only in three and four dimensions \cite{Zinoviev:2006im,Joung:2012rv}.
 In higher derivative theories, such vertices can also be constructed in higher dimensions \cite{Joung:2012rv}.
 However, extending this method beyond cubic order becomes rather tedious.